Ladivcr/Sistemas-Distribuidos/README.md

 **Extra Note:** You need to change some paths in the code, because the paths are paths in my personal computer.
 ## to view the page
-**Note:** Before this, you need to install Flask for run the web page.
-> If you don't have Flask library run the command:
-* pip3 install Flask
-> If you have Flask library, just ignore the previous step

 * Open a terminal
 * Write: python3 04index.py
 > After this comand, the terminal display the addres for the web page